gultar/arianes-thread-blockchain/readme.md

   enableDHTDiscovery: true, //DHT, over the internet
   peerDiscoveryPort: "6000",
-  network:"mainnet",  //Name of network to connect to noLocalhost:false,  //Enable connects on same environment genesis:genesis,  //Gotten from ./modules/tools/getGenesis minerWorker:false,  //Enable worker on same node.js process but in a worker.
-No advised, unless on a small private network clusterMiner:program.clusterMiner,  //Number of cores to use in worker.
+  network:"mainnet",  //Name of network to connect to noLocalhost:false,  //Enable connections on same environment genesis:genesis,  //Gotten from ./modules/tools/getGenesis minerWorker:false,  //Enable worker on same node.js process but in a worker.
+Not advised, unless on a small private network clusterMiner:program.clusterMiner,  //Number of cores to use in worker.
 Default: 1 keychain:program.keychain //In case of miner worker, wallet and password })